Overview

 contactMatrixPolymod(): Generate age-structured contact matrices from POLYMOD data -

-getCensusData(): Download and process US Census Bureau population data -
+getCensusData(): Download and process US Census Bureau population data for age group-structured models -

 Getting Help